IVF13/tic-tac-toe/README.md

 # Tic-Tac-Toe Game
 ## Rest-API functional:
-From this README you will learn how this REST-API works and what sequence of commands(endpoints) is necessary for the correct completion of the game.
+From this README you will learn how works this REST-API being integrated in Tic-Tac-Toe application and what sequence of commands(endpoints) is necessary for the correct completion of the game.

 ### At first, use:
 ###### /gameplay/start - starts game (POST Type)